 – Yes, some of the equipment manufacturers or distributors may direct advertise on my blog main page (usually way after the fact).

 – No, I never let a free bit of gear or advertising dollars dictate what I say in a review, I’m too honest and outspoken for my own good.
 If you don’t believe me, watch my reviews for yourself, where I always find something negative to say about every product.
-I have shown products blow up on their big launch day, I’ve stomped on products, tossed them in the bin and called them crap on camera, I’ve burnt bridges, I’ve exposed serious bugs in industry leading products.
-And that’s what I do to the companies that let me keep their gear for free!
+I have shown products blow up on their big launch day, I’ve stomped on products, tossed them in the bin and called them crap on camera, I’ve burnt bridges, I’ve exposed serious bugs in many industry leading products.
+And that’s what I do to the companies that let me keep their gear for free and who pay to advertise on my website!

 – No, I usually do not sell the gear or give them away, they are useful for comparison reviews in the future.
 As an industry reviewer I need to accumulate gear for that purpose.